Solving Disputes through Civil Conciliation?

 Civil Conciliation

-The civil conciliation deals with all legal disputes except for disputes related to family affairs cases and criminal cases.
+The civil conciliation deals with all the legal disputes except for disputes related to family affairs cases and criminal cases.

 • a claim for compensation of damages in a traffic accident,